aligungr/UERANSIM/README.md

 **Q3.
 How to increase the number of UE and RANs?**

-Multiple UE and RAN feature (as well as load testing) is currently under development.
+In order to increase the number of UEs, you can change the `number-of-UE` value in `config/testing.yaml`.
+Multiple RAN feature is in progress now.

 **Q4.
 Are user plane functionalities supported?**